geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 Instead of encoding that in a dictionary, it's now encoded explicitly in the kernel.
 And the main thing that, oh, this is something I should have talked about.
 The main thing that makes this possible is tags.
-So I added one more property to the UOP called tag.
+So I added one more property to the UOp called tag.
 And there's many algorithms that are just very easy to express as like two walks across the graph.
 You do one walk on the graph and then you tag
 Yeah, it's really hard to express things like rewriting x to x.gbarrier to put a gbarrier after the x.